 Lack of concentration and memory loss

 A traumatized person may face challenges with concentration and memory.
-The lingering effects of trauma can make it difficult for them to maintain focus on tasks, leading to distractibility and a reduced ability to process information efficiently.
+The lingering impact of trauma can make it difficult for them to maintain focus on tasks, leading to distractibility and a reduced ability to process information efficiently.

 Additionally, memory loss or gaps may occur.
 This can manifest as difficulty recalling specific details of the stressful event or even broader aspects of their lives during the time surrounding the trauma.13

-This memory loss can sometimes be a protective mechanism, as the brain attempts to shield the individual from painful memories.
+This memory loss can sometimes be a protective mechanism, as the human brain attempts to shield the individual from painful memories.